Adidas Fevernova: History

 This ball was notoriously criticised for being too light, yet some spectacular goals were scored with it during the tournament.
 The ball was also blamed for a number of upsets that happened in the knockout stages.
 Designers defended the ball, saying it was actually heavier than the typical ball, and that it was designed to allow players shoot with greater accuracy.
 Under FIFA rules, footballs have to have a circumference of 68–70 cm and a mass of 410–450 g; the Fevernova was at the lower range for circumference and near to the maximum allowed weight.

 The ball was used in home matches during the 2002–03 Bundesliga for Bayer 04 Leverkusen, Bayern Munich, Hansa Rostock, 1.
 FC Nürnberg and Schalke 04 and was further used during the 2003–04 Bundesliga by Leverkusen, SC Freiburg, Bayern Munich, Hansa Rostock and Schalke.

+The ball was used in the J.League during the 2002 and 2003 seasons.

+The ball was also used in the 2003 FIFA Confederations Cup.

 A new version of the ball was manufactured for the 2003 FIFA Women's World Cup.

 It was also used in the 2004 Summer Paralympics and the 2004 African Cup of Nations.